 In wild camping, you need to carry enough food and a little extra for emergencies.
 Try to prepare as much as possible at home before leaving, cutting veg, cooking meats and bagging up ingredients.
-Doing this will save you time, is safer than using a knife out in the middle of nowhere and also save you fuel.
+Doing this will save you time, is safer than using a knife out in the middle of nowhere, and saves you fuel.

 Managed camping sites, you have more options, and weight won’t limit you.
-I would still cut and prepare as much as possible from home before you get to your camping site because it just makes cooking food a better process, and you can enjoy your meal faster.
-You don’t need to bring emergency food as you have your car nearby if you need it.
+I would still cut and prepare as much as possible from home before you get to your camping site because cooking food is a better process, and you can enjoy your meal faster.
+You don’t need to bring emergency food as your car is nearby if you need it.

 Choose the food to suit your cooking process.
 If you have a one-pot system, you will need to go with simple meals that you can put into one pot and cook.
 If you have multiple pots or burners, you have more options in the type of meals you can prepare and cook.

 I have an article on foods that keep well for camping which you might like to read.

 Whether wild camping or managed campsite camping, a good pair of heatproof gloves is essential.
 Burning yourself while camping is never great, especially if you are wild camping.
 If you get a bad burn, you will need plenty of cool water to treat the burn, apply cooling gels, and tend to the burn.
 Bring a pair of heatproof gloves to minimise the chances of burning yourself.

 Besides food, you will need water to drink, cook and clean.
 Having a portable collapsible water container is perfect for all types of camping.